ksutton216/RubberDuckies/README.md

 This rubber duck's quirkiness and sense of humor was beautifully captured by Ann H.

-### Many different genres of Duck Photography are accepted in this club, what will you make?
+### Many different genres of Duck Photography are accepted in this club, what will YOU make?